MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 applicationSet = makeset(AppDisplayName) by UserPrincipalName, IPAddress
 | extend timestamp = StartTimeUtc, AccountCustomEntity = UserPrincipalName, IPCustomEntity = IPAddress

-**Warning** When using the Paste function to the virtual machine.
+**Warning:** When using the Paste function to the virtual machine.
 Extra | (pipe) characters could be added.
 Make sure what is pasted looks like the following KQL statement.

 **Note:** If you select the link to "View query results", you should not receive any results.
 You should also not receive an error.